CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/AdvancedRules/Effects.md

 ### Attribute Dice Mods

-Adds or subtracts dice for dice pools if they governed by one of the Attributes specified.
+Adds or subtracts dice for dice pools if they governed by at least one of the Attributes specified.

 - [Injury](./../CombatRules/InjuryAndHealing.md#injury)
 - [Weight Classes](./../AdvancedRules/EquipmentCarryWeightAndWeightClasses.md#weight-classes)